 - Our sustainable travel-initiatives have helped over hundreds of thousands of ticket-holders travel to the Festival by bike or public transport.
 Each year, more than 40,000 ticket-holders take advantage of these for their Festival travel.

 - We run regular free shuttle buses to and from Castle Cary railway station throughout the Festival.

 Prioritising clean energy.

 - In 2010 Worthy Farm installed 1500 square meters of solar panels on the roof of the cattle shed.
-The 1100-panelled solar farm makes this one of the largest privately owned solar photovoltaic systems in the country.
-The solar farm saves about 100 tonnes of carbon dioxide emissions each year and generates enough electricity to meet the annual demand of 40 average households.
+At the time, the 1,316 roof-mounted solar panels made this one of the largest privately owned solar photovoltaic systems in the country.

-- The Green Fields, including the 1000-capacity Croissant Neuf stage, are run entirely on solar and wind power.
+- Since their inception in 1984, The Green Fields – including the 1000-capacity Croissant Neuf stage – have continued to be run on renewable solar, wind and pedal power.

 - Glastonbury Festival offices on Worthy Farm are heated by a ground source heat pump.

 - 185 low energy led tower lights are used on site.

 Improving infrastructure to cut down on transport emissions.